sqs/go-elasticbeanstalk/README.md

 is being deployed.
 Once it's complete, browsing to the environment's URL should display the "Hello from Go!" text, along with some debugging info.
 You're done!

+#### Deploying from multiple branches

+The eb and ebc tools both support deploying from multiple branches.
+When you switch to another branch (with `git checkout`), run `eb branch` to configure the branch's deployment.
+The ebc tool reads eb's configuration for a branch, so there are no extra steps beyond configuring eb correctly.
+To inspect the configuration that ebc will use to deploy, run `ebc -dir=DIR deploy -h`.

 ## Implementation details